0x10w1eve1/Tools/README.md

 # Tools

-Some of the programs I wrote while learning different concepts/techniques.
+Some of the programs I wrote during engagements.
+I will add new stuff here too.

 **Exploits:** * * (I did not discover any of these exploits, i wrote them based off the cve writeups/tutorials) * *
   * Buffer Overflow helper scripts